KarboniteKream/unklogger/README.md

 # unklogger
-A simple and colorful logger for Node.
+A simple and colorful logger for Node.js.

 ## Installation
 ```bash